aaryamvn/gorfig/README.md

 A simple discord bot that allows you to obtain all the role, channel, sticker, or emoji data of a discord guild in key-value pairs (supports ts, js, and py).

 ## **How is this useful?**

-**When you're** building a tool or a bot for a discord server, it's likely you'll need to work with common features like roles, channels, stickers, or emojis.
+**When you're** building a tool or a bot for a discord server, it's likely you'll need to work with common features like roles, channels, stickers, or emecific data for said feature(s).

-**In order to do so**, you'll need access to some specific data for said feature(s).
 This data is usually extracted manually and is a very time consuming process.

 **For example**, if you needed the IDs and Names of every single role in your guild, manually obtaining it is most certainly a pain.